ganeshrvel/pub-rules/README.md

 // output: true

 if (rule.hasError) {
-	// Some action for error
+	// some action on error
 }
 else {
-	// Some action for success
+	// Some action on success
 }
 ```